not-chciken/FloppyFloat/README.md

 ## Issues
 - Overflow exception for `Add`, `Sub`, `Mul`, `Div`, `Sqrt`, `Fma` may not trigger in some cases
 - Underflow exception for `Mul`, `Div`, `Sqrt`, `Fma` may not trigger in some cases
+- ARM's FPCR.DN = 0 needs to be implemented.
 - `Fma` and `Sqrt` for f16 inherits the incorrect rounding problem of glibc (calculates the result as f32 and then casts to f16).
 Currently, this is fixed by soft float fall back,

 For instance,